dhp-toolkit/dhp-toolkit.github.io/_posts/2025-06-17-tutorial-geonames.md

 The libraries you need to install are for this tutorial are:

 - **`pandas`**: helps us easily create, manage, and manipulate structured datasets like our gazetteer of historical places
-- **`requests`**: allows us to send HTTP requests to the GeoNames API, so we can enrich our dataset with location details and additional information from this online geographic database
+- **`requests`**: allows us to send HTTP requests to the GeoNames API, so we can enrich our dataset with location adetails and additional information from this online geographic database

+> **Note:** These libraries might already be installed in your environment.
+In that case, running the command will display a message similar to:`Requirement already satisfied`

 You can install those libraries by running the following code:
 ```!pip install pandas requests```

 ## 4. Load the Input CSV

-You can download the sample input file used for this tutorial using this [link](https://github.com/dhp-toolkit/dhp-toolkit.github.io/blob/master/assets/trucial_towns.csv.zip){:target="_blank" rel="noopener"}.
+You can download the sample input file used for this tutorial using this [link](https://github.com/dhp-toolkit/dhp-toolkit.github.io/blob/master/assets/trucial_towns.zip){:target="_blank" rel="noopener"}.

-If you choose to use your own input file with this tutorial, make sure it's named as `trucial_towns.csv` and has at least the following column:
+If you choose to use your own input file with this tutorial, be sure to replace the file name in the code (`trucial_towns.csv`) with the name of your own file and ensure your file contains at least the following column:
 - `name`: historical place name

 Aditional columns (optional but recommended):
 - `type`: A description of the kind of place — e.g., fort, settlement, port, etc.